 - Do you get a lot of phone calls?

 - Are there many things in your room that you enjoy doing, such as spending time on your computer, watching television, playing video games or even falling asleep for an unplanned nap?

-So should you study in your dorm room?
-I am not telling you that you should or should not.
-I am simply raising a few points to consider.
-You need to figure out what works best for you.
-The goal is to find (or to create, as much as possible) a study environment that will help you to concentrate and to process information well.
-Everyone is different.
-Let us know in the comments section what you discover to work best for you.
+So, should you study in your dorm room?
+Please know that I am not necessarily telling you that you should or should not.
+I am, however, simply raising a few points to consider.
+In the end, it is you who needs to figure out what works best for you.
+The goal is to find (or to create, as much as possible) a study environment that will help you to concentrate and process the study material well.
+Remember, everyone is different, and what might work for you may not work for someone else.
+Let us know in the comments section what you discover about what works best for you.

 This article was written by: Anik Singal iamnext.comPhoto Credit: Green Chameleon